Poison Ivy Rash Stages and Available Treatments

 • Severe swelling or blistering

-• Rash spreading rapidly after initial appearance
+• Rapid rash development after initial appearance

 • Signs of infection (yellow crust, warmth, or pus)